PHARMACOLOGY: CONQUERING THE BASICS OF DRUGS

 Dispensing medications, both Rx and OTC, is a common occurrence in every veterinary practice.
 Although prescribing medication falls only to the veterinarian, the actual preparation and labeling of drugs is often handled by members of the practice team.
 There is more to dispensing of medication than counting pills or writing a label.
 Team members need to understand the foundational principles of pharmacology and then use that knowledge to help the practice prevent pharmaceutical errors.
 It is vital that every team member who is involved in handling or dispensing medications be well trained.
 This training can help prevent adverse events which affect not only the health of patients but the health of the practice.

 Pharmacology: Conquering the Basics of Drugs provides up-to-date information, covering topics such as drug classifications, contraindications, side effects and potential complications.
 Upon completion of this 6-week course, students will be able to calculate doses provided by the veterinarian and administer medication properly, as guided by the “5 Rights of Medication Administration.”
+Participants are not required to work in practice to complete this course.

 This course was formally titled Basic Principles of Pharmacology.